 - Thumb or finger joints

 Treatment will depend on the joint involved and the extent of the injury.
-Talk with your doctor about the best treatment plan for you.
 Options include:

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.